-Jesus must have called her, 'mother' growing up.
+Jesus must have called her, "mother" growing up.
 Why does

-He now call her "Woman"?
+He now call her, "Woman"?

 Since His ministry had commenced, Jesus was differentiating Himself - God the Son - from her, a human vessel through whom God chose to come into the world.

-The term, "my hour" refers not to His ministry but to his final confrontation with the Jewish leaders that would lead to the cross.
-The timing of that had to be precise and Jesus knew that His miracles would draw the attention of the Jewish leaders.
+The term, "my hour" refers not to His ministry but to his final confrontation with the Jewish leaders that will lead to the cross.
+The timing of that confrontation had to be precise and Jesus knew that His miracles would draw the attention of the Jewish leaders.
 We will read other references to His time not yet coming until the final chapters of John.

-What did Mary say?
+What did Mary say after hearing from Jesus?

 "Whatever He says to you, do it."
 (John 2:5)